teambit/docs/docs/tutorials/bit-vue-tutorial.md

 exported 1 components to scope <username>.vue-tutorial
 ```

-Head to the component page on bit.dev, here you can see that the component has a new version.
+Head to the component page on [bit.dev](https://bit.dev/).
+Here you can see that the component has a new version.
 The changes are also visible on the component playground.

-## Get component updates
+## Get Component Updates

-In this last stage, you are going to import the changes to the original project, switch back to `vue-tutorial`.
+In this last stage, you'll import the changes to the original project.
+Switch back to `vue-tutorial`.

-### Import changes
+### Import Changes

 Run `bit import` to see if any components were changed (similar to doing git pull to check git changes).

-we will see that the product-list component was changed and a new version exists:
+We will see that the product-list component was changed and a new version exists:

 ```bash
 $ bit import